durkinza/cdk-networkfirewall-l2/API.md

 - *Type:* string
 - *Default:* undefined

-The descriptiong of the Firewall.
+The description of the Firewall.

 ---